scrabbletank/farhome-rules/spacehome/rulesdoc.md

 **Lock In**
 _Requires Proficiency in Piloting_
 Once per encounter you may ignore the Piloting requirement of a vehicle maneuver.
+Reduce your stress by 3 when using this feat.

 **Evade**
 _Requires Proficiency in Acrobatics_